Swan maiden: North America

 In a tale collected from the Sahaptin, a boy becomes poor.
 Later, he plays cards with a Black storekeeper.
 The boy wins the Black man's store and livestock.
 He then bets himself: if he loses, he becomes the boy's servant.
 The Black man wins back the store and the livestock, and the boy as his servant, but the Black man dismisses him and tells the boy to go to a place across the river.
 An old woman stops him from crossing the river and tries to help the boy by "ask[ing] different things": the dishes, the spoons, the cat, the rooster and the geese.
-The woman translates what the geese informed: the boy must seek some bathing maidens and he must secure the "blue-green garters" of the last bathing girl.
+The woman translates what the geese have informed: the boy must seek some bathing maidens and secure the "blue-green garters" of the last bathing girl.

 J. Alden Mason collected a tale from the Uintah Utes from Whiterocks, Utah, with the title Nṍwintc's adventure with the Bird-Girls and their people.
 In this tale, a man named Nṍwintc wanders in the wilderness and tries to hunt a deer, but the animal pleads for its life and tells the hunter about a nearby lake where two women are bathing.
 Nṍwintc goes to verify the deer's story and finds two women "that looked something like birds", one yellow, the other green, and steals their garments.
-Both women want their garments back, and Nṍwintc gives them back.
+Both women want their garments back, and Nṍwintc returns them.
 They play and frolic for the night, then go to sleep, but, since the women pretend to be asleep, they sneak off in the dead of night.
 The next morning, Nṍwintc goes after them; on the way, he meets some boys who give him eagle-feathers and a veil that grants invisibility.
-Nṍwintc meets the green girl and her family first, who wants to get rid of him and impose trials on Nṍwintc.
-The human hunter prevails, marries the green girl and they have a daughter.
-Nṍwintc, however, wants to visit the yellow girl, and meets her family, and a similar event happens to him.
-Nṍwintc also marries the yellow girl and they have two sons.
+Nṍwintc first meets the green girl and her family, who want to get rid of him and impose trials on him.
+The human hunter prevails, marries the green girl, and they have a daughter.
+Nṍwintc, however, wants to visit the yellow girl and meets her family, and a similar event happens to him.
+Nṍwintc also marries the yellow girl, and they have two sons.
 Eventually, both families meet.